When people think of air pollution, most immediately picture heavy smog drifting over cities and industrial plants.

-1. Accelerated Global Warming.
+1. Accelerated Global Warming

 This is a green energy discussion, so let’s tackle this one first.

-Earlier on, you learned about the Ozone layer and its role in protecting our planet.
-Air pollution directly accelerates the rate at which global warming happens by depleting the Ozone layer.
+Earlier on, you learned about the ozone layer and its role in protecting our planet.
+Air pollution directly accelerates the rate at which global warming happens by depleting the ozone layer.

-2. Human Respiratory and Heart Concerns.
+2. Human Respiratory and Heart Problems

 Air pollution is known to cause irritation in the eyes, lungs, nose, and throat.

-Air filled with toxins can have a number of adverse effects on the arteries, and have even been a contributor to heart attacks.
+Air filled with toxins can have a number of adverse effects on the arteries and has even been linked to heart attacks.

-3. Wildlife Endangerment.
+3. Wildlife Endangerment

 Heavily polluted areas force inhabitants to seek new homes, which can negatively impact the ecosystem.

-4. Acid Rain.
+4. Acid Rain